OWASP/threat-dragon/README.md

 `npm install`

+##Environment settings

+##Running the application

-and then start the node web server:
+Once your environment is set up start the node web server:

 `npm start`